-Land Rover of North America includes some of the information in its warranty and other point-of-sale materials required by § 703.2 (b) and (c).
-One item which continues to remain missing from the point-of-sale materials is a statement on the face of the warranty of any requirement that the consumer resort to BBB AUTO LINE before exercising rights or seeking remedies created by Magnuson-Moss, together with the disclosure that if a consumer chooses to seek redress by pursuing rights and remedies not created by Magnuson-Moss, resort to BBB AUTO LINE would not be required by the Act, pursuant to §703.2 (b)(3).
+Land Rover of North America has submitted some of the information in its warranty and other point-of-sale materials required by § 703.2 (b) and (c).
+One item still missing from the point-of-sale materials is a statement on the face of the warranty of any requirement that the consumer resort to BBB AUTO LINE before exercising rights or seeking remedies created by Magnuson-Moss, together with the disclosure that if a consumer chooses to seek redress by pursuing rights and remedies not created by Magnuson-Moss, resort to BBB AUTO LINE would not be required by the Act, pursuant to §703.2 (b)(3).

-Land Rover has also submitted information demonstrating efforts to train consumer relations staff about BBB AUTO LINE, and to directly notify consumers about the program's availability.
-This information indicates Land Rover has taken steps reasonably calculated to inform consumers about BBB AUTO LINE when consumers experience warranty disputes.
+Land Rover of North America has also submitted all of the information reasonably expected in § 703.2 (d), as noted in Table 1.04 above.
+This information indicates Land Rover of North America has taken significant efforts to inform consumers about BBB AUTO LINE when consumers experience warranty disputes.